 If you're a property owner in Maryland, you might have two or three neighbors whose land borders yours.
-While it may seem surprising, those neighbors might be able to gain legal title to pieces of your property under a legal doctrine called adverse possession.
-And while it might be less likely, an unknown trespasser could also squat on your land and develop the same type of claim to legal ownership.
+Surprising as it might seem, those neighbors could potentially gain legal title to pieces of your property under a legal doctrine called adverse possession.
+And while less likely, an unknown trespasser could squat on your land and develop the same type of claim to legal ownership.

-This doesn't happen overnight; indeed, it takes 20 years for such a person to establish an ownership claim.
+This doesn't happen overnight.
+Indeed, it takes 20 continuous years for such a person to establish an ownership claim in Maryland.
 Nevertheless, to make sure that your land remains yours and that a neighbor can't lay claim to a portion of it, you should familiarize yourself with the Maryland's laws on adverse possession.

 What do Maryland courts require a trespasser to prove before claiming property through adverse possession?
 Adverse possession in Maryland, like in most states, is established from the nature of a trespasser's possession and the length of time he or she possesses the land.
 A trespasser's possession must be:

 For example, imagine that Billy and Jamie live next to one another in Bethesda.
 There is no dividing fence or boundary between their yards.
-Billy builds a shed that is actually on Jane’s side of the property, covering about 13 square feet of earth.
+Billy builds a shed that is actually on Jamie's side of the property, covering about 13 square feet of earth.
 Jamie doesn't say anything.
 Billy uses the shed as if it were on his own land.
 He does this for 21 years.
-Under the rubric described above, Billy can probably establish that he "owns" the land on which he was encroaching.
-Jamie could have stopped Billy by demanding over those 21 years that he remove his shed, or sign arental agreement indicating that the arrangement was by mutual consent.
-But Maryland courts will not allow her to kick out Billy after sitting on her rights for over two decades.
+At that point, Billy can probably establish that he "owns" the land on which he was encroaching.
+Jamie could have stopped Billy by demanding over those 21 years that he remove his shed, or sign a rental agreement indicating that the arrangement was by mutual consent.
+But Maryland courts will not allow Jamie to kick out Billy after sitting on those rights for over two decades.

-You may have heard the phrase "burden of proof."
+You might have heard the phrase "burden of proof."
 This refers to which party, in a courtroom, has the tough job of proving or disproving an assertion.

-In Maryland, the burden of proving title by adverse possession is on the trespasser who's claiming adverse possession.
-That person must walk into court ready to prove all the elements described above to establish adverse possession – namely, that his or her possession was actual, open, exclusive, hostile, and continuous for a period of 20 years.
+In Maryland, the burden of proving title by adverse possession is on the trespasser who's claiming it.
+That person must walk into court ready to prove all the elements described above: namely, that their possession was actual, open, exclusive, hostile, and continuous for a period of 20 years.

 However, once the trespasser establishes those elements, the burden shifts to the landowner to disprove them.
 For example, a landowner could offer evidence to show that the trespasser wasn't actually there for a full 20 years (disproving the continuous statutory requirement), or that lots of other people used the land, too (disproving the exclusivity requirement).